GE CLAS Core Proposal Checklist

 The DEO's and the person writing the proposal must sign the cover letter.
 Please include your contact information below the signatures.

 2. PROPOSAL SECTIONS.
 Submit a proposal that addresses A, B, and C, listed below.

 A. REQUIRED GE COURSE ATTRIBUTES

 Describe how the course meets the required GE CLAS course attributes, listed below.
-That is, GE courses are generally student-centered and interactive, with students actively participating in their own learning.
+That is, GE courses are generally student-centered and interactive, with students actively participating in their own and their peers' learning.
 The course structure supports this learning experience through its various attributes.
 For example, "early" feedback generally occurs by the first three-weeks of the semester, and the committee would like to see this on the syllabus as well as discussed in section A of the proposal.

 Show how the course

 - Offers early and frequent evaluation of student work.

 - Builds from simple and/or informal assignments to more complex and/or formal ones.

 - Uses models and/or rubrics to define academic expectations.